 Candelin Wahl is a consulting editor and former poetry editor for Mud Season Review.
 Her work can be found in Stonecoast Review, Cold Lake Anthology, Scarlet Leaf Review, Red Wolf Journal, MockingHeart Review and other journals.
 She lives with her husband near Lake Champlain in Burlington, Vermont.
 She finished hiking the 46 High Peaks of the Adirondacks in 2011.
 Visit her at candelinwahl.com; Twitter @beachdreamvt.

 Rebecca O’Bern is associate poetry editor for Mud Season Review.
-Originally from New England, she’s a Pennsylvania-based writer, workshop leader, and educator.
+Originally from New England, she’s a Pennsylvania-based writer, photographer, and educator.
 A recipient of the Leslie Leeds Poetry Prize, she’s also received honors from Connecticut Poetry Society, Arts Café Mystic, and UCONN.
 Her work has appeared in Storm Cellar, Connecticut Review, Black Coffee Review, Hartskill Review, Crack the Spine Literary Magazine, Blue Monday Review, and elsewhere.
 She holds an MFA in poetry from Southern Connecticut State University.
 Learn more at rebeccaobern.com.

 Mark Benton is a fiction reader for Mud Season Review.
 He is a graduate of Kent State University with a BA in Fine and Professional Arts.
 Mark has avidly practiced the visual arts for his entire life but has recently developed an extreme desire for writing, having always had a love for the written English word.
 He works as a freelance proofreader and English teacher in Son Tay, Vietnam while slowly going through the process of editing three of his fiction books.